 (1) Estimates of total personal income are derived by multiplying per capita personal income amounts by the corresponding population.
-The statistics for the 2016 fiscal year were not available.

 (2) Unemployment rates are seasonally adjusted.
 The rates shown are for June of the fiscal year.

 Schedule 23

 Lindon City Corporation

 Principal Employers

 Current Year and Nine Years Ago